 Assignment Writing: We generally begin to consider authors for assignment work after at least three unsolicited manuscripts have been purchased.
 We do not give assignments to writers who have never had a story published in our magazine.

 A Suggestion for Success: The most published authors in our magazine are those who understand the needs of our audience.
 The best way to find out what we’re looking for is to read past issues and model your work after our style.
 It’s also helpful to present your stories to children in the age group for reactions.
-For a sample issue, send your request (along with $2.50 and SASE) to Focus on the Family, Colorado Springs, Colorado 80995-7460 or call 1-800-232-6459.
+For a sample issue, send your request (along with $2.50 and SASE) to Focus on the Family, 8605 Explorer Drive, Colorado Springs, CO 80920 or call 1-800-232-6459.
 Requests are filled within four weeks.